Node / Express Guide

 Schema Files

 One schema file per controller/route.
-Each exports a Joi.ObjectSchema named <action>Schema and an inferred TypeScript type:
+Each exports a Joi.ObjectSchema named <action>Schema:

 // src/validations/auth.validation.ts